 We had the pleasure of recently speaking with Shigeki Kakutani, the founder, and CEO of QURAS.
-QURAS is the world’s first public blockchain that allows private transactions in a smart contract.
+QURAS is a public blockchain platform that allows private transactions in a smart contract.
 Shigeki first started QURAS in early 2017 and has since grown his team to span 8 countries, along with an international following of over 45,000 community members and developers.

 QURAS has become a well-known project in Japan, where most of the core team resides, and most recently was listed on Bithumb Global, a decentralized digital asset exchange.